What Is a Diabetes Diet?

-There are four things in food that can affect your blood sugar:
+There are four types of nutrients in food that can affect your blood sugar:

 Carbohydrates raise blood sugar faster than proteins or fats.
 They also have the biggest effect on your blood sugar.
-Fiber, protein, and fat can curb the rise in blood sugar after a meal.
+Fiber, protein, and fat may curb the rise in blood sugar after a meal.

 So aim for variety.
 Eat a mixture of carbohydrates, protein, and fat to manage your blood sugar better and stay full longer.
-But make sure to choose quality carbohydrates and smart fats, such as:
+But make sure to choose quality carbohydrates and smart fats that are:

 Check your blood sugar after meals.
 Look for patterns between what you eat and drink and your blood sugar levels after.
 You also may want to track how many grams or servings of carbohydrates you eat with each meal and try to keep it about the same from meal to meal.
 This can also help you take charge of your blood sugar.